How to Handle Traffic Tickets

-Traffic tickets can have serious effects on driver's licenses, driving records and car insurance premiums.
+Traffic tickets can have serious effects on driver’s licenses, driving records and car insurance premiums.
 As such, drivers have the option to either fight traffic tickets or, if they believe they are guilty, submit traffic tickets payment to their local DMV office.
-Learn all about traffic ticket defense as well as how to pay traffic fines online by reviewing the sections below:
+For more specific information about traffic ticket defense and how to pay traffic fines, visit your state’s page below.

 Fighting a Ticket